ibm-cloud-docs/vpc/instance_metadata_vpc_use_trusted_profiles.md

 ## About trusted profiles for compute resource identities
 {: #imd-compute-res-identity}

 Trusted profiles for compute resource identities let you assign an IBM Cloud IAM identity to an individual compute resource.
-Instead of having to create a service ID, generate an API key, get the application to store and validate that key, you can assign IAM identity directly to the instance and acquire identity tokens.
+Instead of having to create a service ID, generate an API key, get the application to store and validate that key, you can assign IAM identity directly to the instance and acquire access tokens.

 The compute resource identity service creates IAM object called a **trusted profile**, against which you assign access rights to enable the instance to call IAM-enabled services, such as Cloud Object Storage and Key Protect.
 You create a trusted profile within the virtual server instance.
 Trusted profiles afford the benefit of defining authorization for all applications that are running on an instance.